trustcrypto/documentation-theme-jekyll/pages/mydoc/app.md

 tags: [OnlyKey App, Chrome App]
 keywords: OnlyKey, App
 last_updated: Jan, 16, 2017
-summary: The OnlyKey App is used for the initial setup of the OnlyKey and configuration.
+summary: The OnlyKey Chrome App is used for the initial setup and configuration of OnlyKey.
+Supported on Windows, macOS, Linux, and Chromebook through Chrome or Chromium browser.
 sidebar: mydoc_sidebar
 permalink: app.html
 folder: mydoc